AbdallahLabib/Habo/README.md

 - Furthermore, a change in the state management solution, from Provider to Riverpod, is also planned for future updates.
 However, this change also requires a substantial amount of time to implement.
 - In light of these considerations, the app continues to operate with both local and cloud data storage capabilities for the time being.

+# Refactoring Plan

+The plan for refactoring the application involves the following steps:

+1. **Decoupling the Business Logic from the UI in "Habit" Widget:** The business logic in the "Habit" widget, which displays all the details of a habit, needs to be decoupled from the UI.
+This will make the code cleaner and easier to maintain.

+2. **Refactoring "HabitManager":** The "HabitManager" should be sent to the data layer, and an abstract layer should be created on top of it to handle its communication with the Domain layer.
+Although "HabitManager" has already been sent to the Data layer, creating the abstraction layer and handling the communication with the Domain layer would require significant refactoring time and effort.

+3. **State Management:** The state management solution should be switched from Provider to Riverpod.
+Riverpod not only handles states but also manages Dependency Injection, which enhances the separation of concerns.
+This change will give Riverpod full control over the UI rebuilds.

+4. **Unit Testing:** Unit tests should be written for the application layer and the usecases inside the Domain layer.
+This will help ensure the integrity of the application and catch any potential issues early in the development process.

+The above steps represent a significant overhaul of the application's architecture and will require a considerable amount of time to implement.
+However, they will result in a more scalable, maintainable, and testable application.